Russel88/RCon3D/README.md

 The path should lead to folder with a .tif for each image (with all z-stacks in one), or a folder with subfolders in which the images is split in z-stacks and channels.

-Note:An internal function tiffToArray is partly borrowed from github/rmnppt/iMage

     myimg <- loadIMG("/ExampleData",c("xan","pan","ste","mic"),split=TRUE)